Lucina Women's Health

 During a radical hysterectomy, your doctor removes the uterus, cervix, tissue around the cervix, and upper part of the vagina.
 They also sometimes remove the ovaries and fallopian tubes.
 Usually, doctors reserve a radical hysterectomy for cases of cervical or uterine cancer.

-When certain health conditions fail to respond to more conservative treatments, the doctors at Lucina Women's Health and Midwifery recommend a hysterectomy.
+When certain health conditions fail to respond to more conservative treatments, the doctors at Lucina Women's Health recommend a hysterectomy.
 Conditions that may warrant the procedure include:

 The team reviews all of your treatment options before recommending a hysterectomy.
 Sometimes, however, it’s the best course of treatment.